A mobile telecoms mast against a clear sky, representing spectrum authorisation and awards

 Spectrum is the foundation of wireless services, and Ofcom controls access to it.
 Every private 5G deployment, every satellite service, and every mobile network depends on spectrum rights that are subject to regulatory conditions.
 Those conditions can change.
 A spectrum licence acquired at auction carries obligations (coverage, technical standards, interference management) that constrain how the spectrum can be used commercially.
 Investors and acquirers need to understand these constraints before pricing a deal.

-Bratby Law’s approach to spectrum matters begins with a clear understanding of the licence itself.
-We read the licence document, identify the use conditions, coverage obligations, duration, any restrictions on trading or assignment, and any conditions relating to interference management or shared access.
-We then map those conditions against your intended use and identify any gaps or inconsistencies between what the licence permits and what you want to do.
+A spectrum matter starts with the licence itself: the use conditions, the coverage obligations, the duration, any restriction on trading or assignment, and the terms on interference management or shared access.
+Those conditions are then mapped against the intended use, and any gap between what the licence permits and what the business wants to do is identified before it becomes a breach.

-We also advise on the interaction between spectrum regulation and other regulatory regimes.
-Spectrum rights are a necessary but not sufficient condition for operating a telecoms network.
+Spectrum rights alone do not authorise a network.
 You also need to comply with the Communications Act 2003 telecoms regime, with the Telecommunications (Security) Act 2021, with data protection and lawful intercept obligations, and with planning rules and environmental assessments.
 Spectrum and planning disputes often intersect: a spectrum licence does not confer planning permission, and planning permission does not confer spectrum rights.
-We advise on how to sequence these processes and allocate risk between them.
+The two processes have to be sequenced, and the risk of one landing before the other allocated between the parties.

 When to instruct

 Instruct immediately if you are bidding in an Ofcom spectrum auction.
 Ofcom’s auction rules are technical and the strategic implications of winning different combinations of spectrum are material to your investment decision.
-We advise on bidding strategy and on the conditions you will need to comply with if you win.
+Bidding strategy and the conditions attaching to each lot are settled together, because what a lot is worth depends on the conditions that come with it.

 Instruct before acquiring spectrum or a spectrum-holding company.
 Due diligence on spectrum licences is a specialist exercise and the cost of getting it wrong post-acquisition is high.

 Instruct if you receive an enforcement notice from Ofcom alleging breach of licence conditions.
-Spectrum enforcement can result in substantial fines and licence withdrawal.
+Spectrum enforcement can result in a financial penalty of up to 10 per cent of relevant gross revenue, and in variation or revocation of the licence.
 The distinction between technical non-compliance and material breach is critical to your response.

 Instruct if you are managing operational spectrum issues: interference complaints from other licensees, requests for licence modification, disputes over coverage obligations, or questions about whether your current use remains within licence scope.